Paul DeJong Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.82 team ERA ranks third across all league pitching staffs.
+- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.80).

-- Braves pitchers combine to allow 132 home runs (one per game), the third-fewest in baseball.
+- Braves pitchers combine to allow the second-fewest home runs in baseball (132 total, one per game).

-- The righty last pitched on Friday against the San Francisco Giants, when he threw seven scoreless innings while giving up one hit.
+- The left-hander last pitched on Sunday against the San Francisco Giants, when he went 5 2/3 innings, allowing three earned runs while giving up nine hits.

+- The 29-year-old has an ERA of 2.83, with 8.5 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.